Fundamental Physics in Radio Astronomy Group at the MPIfR

 Required skills:

-To apply you must have a solid knowledge of general physics, visible in a BSc and MSc thesis, the latter preferably on relevant subject for these PhD positions.
+To apply you must have a solid knowledge of general physics, visible in a BSc and MSc thesis, the latter preferably on relevant subject for this PhD position.
 Please include a copy of the (draft of) your Master thesis in your application documents.
 To come to a working prototype in the course of 3-4 years you must already have knowledge of (microscopic) superconductivity.
 Experience in cryogenic measurements or micro-fabrication is a significant advantage.
 A practical attitude is necessary as are decent communication and cooperation skills.
 As this is a challenging subject perseverance is will be required.

 Further information: